Master of Science in Neuroscience

 In addition, the Neuroscience Master’s Program offers two options.
 The thesis option requires a six-credit thesis and is designed for students who are interested in research positions or who plan to pursue doctoral training in the future.
 The non-thesis option requires a 3-credit research paper where a particular applied/clinical interest is integrated with coursework taken.
 This option is intended as an appropriate terminal degree for students pursuing advancement in non-research positions.

-Course Requirements for the MS Major
+Course Requirements for the Master of Science in Neuroscience Major

-Learning Outcomes for the MS in Neuroscience
+Learning Outcomes for the Master of Science in Neuroscience

 - Students will display mastery of the anatomy of the nervous systems at the cellular and systems level including distribution of sensory and motor control areas both in the brain and spinal cord.